StefanoLia/biostetic/exampleSite/content/_index.md

 javascript: ["js/main.js", "js/style.js"]
 ---

-Entreprising Computer Scientist with a passion for AI and software development.
+Enterprising Computer Scientist with a passion for AI and software development.